Shaoheng123/test/notes/Spring Events.md

 <h1> Spring Events </h1>
 - create and public events that are synchronous listener able t participate in publisher's transaction context
+- publishing an event
+- handling in a listener
+- enable asynchronous processing of events

 Application Event
 ```